EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 generate a typical implementation, or a custom implementation can be added by manually implementing the `Debug` trait.

-This lint is "allow" by default because adding `Debug` to all types can have a negative impact on compile time and code size.
+This lint is “allow” by default because adding `Debug` to all types can have a negative impact on compile time and code size.
 It also requires boilerplate to be added to every type, which can be an impediment.